tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 The error response body is a map that contains two keys: :ref:`IPROTO_ERROR <internals-iproto-keys-error>` and :ref:`IPROTO_ERROR_24 <internals-iproto-keys-error>`.
-While IPROTO_ERROR contains an MP_EXT value, IPROTO_ERROR_24 contains a string.
+While IPROTO_ERROR contains an MP_MAP value, IPROTO_ERROR_24 contains a string.
 The two keys are provided to accommodate clients with older and newer Tarantool versions.

 ..  raw:: html